harryliu-intel/async-toolkit/async-toolkit/m3utils/applications.design-automation.memory.lamb/README.md

 This will build up an task file for a Netbatch feeder that will build each LAMB, then run SHIP on each LAMB, and archive the results to the projects `$PROJ_ARCHIVE` area with a tag based on the current version of the generator.
 Omit the `-archive` to skip the archive step (but still perform the SHIP quality checks).

+You will need to use nbfeeder to execute the task file.

 ### References
 - [Cheetah Design System](https://goto/cheetah)